 - A Personal Directive allows an adult to appoint another to make “personal care” decisions on their behalf at a time when they are unable to make those decisions for themselves.
 “Personal care” includes health care, residence and support services.

-- You can learn more about adult guardianship in Nova Scotia on the Legal Information Society of Nova Scotia’s website.
+- You can learn more about Adult Representation in Nova Scotia on the Public Trustee’s website and the various options open to you here.

 I would be happy to discuss these options in more detail so you can be confident that you have the information you need to make the best possible decision for your family member’s future.